Six FAQs about what’s happening, why, and what we can do about it

 Now layer in the fact that, due to the COVID-19 pandemic, educational institutions were forced to undergo a digital transformation practically overnight.
 Remote classrooms, research collaborations, student/teacher communications, third-party and vendor management all had to be supported remotely.
 While this quick transition helped to ensure the physical health and safety of students and staff, it also dramatically increased what we call the “attack surface” – all the different places where bad actors could try to find a way into school networks and systems and databases.

 That’s motive and opportunity for cyber criminals… and they certainly have the means, too.
-While hacking tools and software have never been easier to acquire and deploy for small-time criminals, we have also seen the rise of many well-organized and sophisticated hacking gangs that can launch attacks from anywhere in the world.
-Criminals see the ed sector as potentially vulnerable, and likely quick to respond to a ransom demand since schools may not have any other practical way of recovering from an attack.
+While hacking tools, software, and ransomware-as-a-servicehave never been easier to acquire and deploy for small-time criminals, we have also seen the rise of many well-organized and well-funded hacking gangs that can launch attacks from anywhere in the world.
+The rise of artificial intelligence has been a gamechanger for cyber criminals as well, who are now leveraging AI to launch more and more sophisticated attacks, and help them avoid detection once inside the target.

 2. What do these attacks look like?